Slack

 • Dust synchronizes text messages and information from selected public channels.

-• Private channels, direct messages, and external files are not accessible by Dust.
+• Direct messages, and external files are not accessible by Dust.

 • Messages from other bots (eg: Slack workflows) are not synchronized with Dust.